denv3rr/system_info_widget/README.md

 1.  **Install Python:** Ensure you have Python 3 installed and added to your system's PATH.
 2.  **Clone/Download:** Download the `.zip` or clone this repo.
-3.  **Install Dependencies:** Open a terminal or command prompt in the project directory and run:
+3.  **Install Dependencies:** Open a terminal or command prompt in the root directory and run:

    ```bash
    pip install -r requirements.txt